Who We Treat

 The Unified-Specialties approach of Island Psychiatry includes a collaborative treatment team of mental health professionals from different disciplines under one roof.
 This biopsychosocial approach leads to a comprehensive mental health plan for children, adolescents and adults that provides the support and assistance needed to help them grow and develop.

 In individual therapy, a child, adolescent or adult meets with a trained therapist in a safe, caring environment to explore feelings and behaviors and to work through challenges.
-Island Psychiatry utilizes a variety of approaches, including psychotherapy, CBT, DBT, Interpersonal, Motivational Interviewing and Social Cognition Therapy.
+Island Psychiatry utilizes a variety of approaches, including psychotherapy, CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy), Interpersonal, Motivational Interviewing and Social Cognition Therapy.

 The purpose of couples therapy is to restore a better level of functioning in couples who experience distress in their relationship.
 There may be a variety of reasons for this distress, including poor communication between partners, incompatibility, or mental health concerns, among others.
 A couples therapist treats the relationship between two people rather than focusing on the individual.
 The goal is to gain insight into the relationship and resolve conflict.

-Often during our work with children and adolescents, we realize the stressfulness of the situation for the entire family.
+Often during our work with children and adolescents, we realize how stressful the situation may befor the entire family.
 Family therapy can help families effectively deal with the stressor.
 Through family therapy, a family can also learn to be a strong support for its member who is going through the treatment.

 In group therapy, people with similar concerns or diagnoses meet in a group - often ranging from 5 to 10 people - to explore and discuss concerns and experiences.
 Groups are led by a facilitator who will guide the discussion while providing information and support.
 Benefits of group therapy include meeting other people in similar situations or with similar difficulties and providing opportunities to share personal stories and struggles in a safe atmosphere with others.